chromatic-solfege/chromatic-solfege.github.io/readme.md

   tex, synthesis singing audio and videos.

 ## An Introduction to Chromatic-Solfege

+I have extended the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
+The extension covers modifying the naming rule for double, triple and quadruple accidentals.
+Those irregular accidentals are useful to analyzing pieces of polymodal music.
+And I have developed comprehensive exercises to build fluency for the note names.
+The exercises can be learned with model videos.

-A paper [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/) is a description of Chromatic-Solfege.
+I have written a paper [An Introduction to Chromatic-Solfege](an-introduction-to-chromatic-solfege/) to describe my version of Chromatic-Solfege.

 I described :
 -  The difference between my version of Chromatic-Solfege and others.
 I have extended the note naming rule of Chromatic-Solfege into a new form which I believe is more suitable to improve your ability of improvising.
 The